Owuo: General and other representations

+Owuo's other depiction (the Asante depiction) is that of mostly a skeleton who wields an Adare that can kill many with a single slash.
+With it, it was able to kill the Great Creator in the Akan religion, part of the Nyame-Nyankapon-Odomankoma trinity, with Odomankoma said to have become part of Nyankapon's sunsum.
+He also holds the ladder, Owuo Atwedee, which souls climb on death.
+Due to its mostly skeletal appearance, it is actually blind as it has no eyes.
+However, it has ears so is said to have very good hearing.
+It is unclear if he is a cannibal in this interpretation.

-His eye is his most distinguishable feature, even in the Jamaican story where Death has both his eyes.
+His eye is his most distinguishable feature outside of the Asante, even in the Jamaican story where Death has both his eyes.
 It is by Ananse blinding him using flour that he evades death.
+In the Asante depiction, it is Owuo's lack of eyes, presence of ears on its skeletal body, ladder, and that are its most distinguishable features.

 He is an extremely powerful deity in the Akan religion, able to fight Ta Kora to a standstill and even kill the great creator for a time in Akan mythology and is involved in every death in both Akan mythos and (believed) in real life.
 He is one of Ta Kora's rivals and is his main one in terms of life and death.

 He is also represented by whirlwinds.

 He also is naturally gifted with an extremely potent venom called Death's venom (Owuo Aduro), which can kill anything mortal and even those immortal.

 Only three beings have resisted Owuo.
 Nyankapon by defeating Owuo in battle and feeding Owuo his own poison (in great part to Odomankoma, whom Owuo killed, becoming the sunsum of Nyankapon), Ta Kora by battling, singing and dancing Owuo to a standstill and Ananse, who used his webs and his quick wit to evade death.